Last Updated on January 16, 2023 by Tabraiz

 Some of the most common parasites that can infect humans include helminths (multicelled organisms like flatworms and tapeworms), protozoa (single-celled organisms), and arachnids (fleas and other arachnids).
 These infections can be contracted by ingesting contaminated water or by a person with weakened immunity.

-Precautions for parasitic skin infections include washing clothing and bedding regularly, using a condom, cooking food at the recommended temperature, and practicing safe sexual practices.
+Precautions for parasitic skin infections include washing clothing and bedding regularly, using a condom, cooking food at the recommended temperature, and practicing safe practices.
 In some cases, the parasites can be transmitted through needles that are infected with the parasites.
 These infections can be transmitted to others through blood transfusions, contact with infected animals, and through insect bites.

 Parasites can be contracted by international travelers, immigrants, and people who live in tropical areas.
 They may be acquired unknowingly by visitors.
 The best way to prevent these infections is to practice good personal hygiene.